alza-bitz/bank-api-demo/.github/instructions/solution_design_postgres.instructions.md

 # Interface layer
 - Integration tests will use the real persistence layer, backed by a Postgres container managed with clj-test-containers/clj-test-containers

+# Interface layer (asynchronous API)
+- The concurrent tests should use a Hikari connection pool for the persistence layer.
+- The concurrent tests might need to consider the size of pool and queue length for the Hikari connection pool.